Comey testimony: In bars, at work and in pajamas, the nation watches

 In the Southern California community of Silver Lake, twins James and David Codeglia served up breakfast at a small watch party in their condominium.

 They are 36-year-old Democrats and filmmakers.
-They watched Thursday's testimony -- starting at 7 a.m. on the West Coast -- in plaid pajama bottoms and T-shirts.
+They watched the testimony -- starting at 7 a.m. on the West Coast -- wearing plaid pajama bottoms and T-shirts.

 James laughed between bites of chocolate chip pancakes when Sen. Ron Wyden, D-Oregon, told Comey: "I believe the timing of your firing stinks."